-Calcium carbide market share will witness significant growth over 2022-2028, owing to the rise in demand for steel and chemical production.
-Calcium carbide refers to an industrial chemical comprising of the elements carbon and calcium.
-Also known as calcium acetylide, the chemical is used extensively in industrial applications, such as production of calcium hydroxide and acetylene.
+Calcium Carbide Market share will witness significant growth over 2023–2032, owing to a rise in steel and chemical production.
+Calcium carbide is an industrial chemical comprising the elements carbon and calcium.
+Also known as calcium acetylide, the chemical is used extensively in industrial applications, such as producing calcium hydroxide and acetylene.

-One of the key factors propelling calcium carbide market growth over 2022-2028 is the growing use of acetylene gas in various industrial applications.
-For instance, acetylene gas is used in oxy-acetylene welding, which relies on the combustion of a fuel gas and oxygen.
-Known also as gas welding, this process is used largely for the welding of thin metal sections, as well as for heating applications like releasing frozen nuts and bolts, soft soldering and heating heavy stock for bending.
-The emergence of this process is driving up the need for acetylene gas, which will in turn boost calcium carbide market share, given the chemical's key role in the production of acetylene.
+One of the key factors propelling the calcium carbide market growth throughout 2023–2032 is the growing use of acetylene gas in various industrial applications.
+The product is used in oxy-acetylene welding, which relies on fuel gas and oxygen combustion.
+Known as gas welding, this process is used largely for the welding of thin metal sections, as well as for heating applications such as releasing frozen nuts and bolts, soft soldering, and heating heavy stock for bending.
+The emergence of this process is driving up the need for acetylene gas, which will boost industry share, given the chemical's key role in acetylene production.

-Based on end-use, the calcium carbide industry is set to gain considerable momentum from the metal fabrication segment by 2028.
-This is on account of the chemical's strong potential as a chemical reducing agent and energy source, allowing it to generate significant cost savings in metallurgical applications.
-In steelmaking, for instance, calcium carbide plays an important role as a modifier to the slag or hot metal desulfurizer to increase the efficiency of the desulfurization process and meet the need for low Sulphur steels in specialty applications and modern continuous casting operations.
+The calcium carbide market value is set to gain considerable momentum from the metal fabrication segment by 2032.
+This is on account of the chemical's strong potential as a chemical-reducing agent and energy source, which allows it to generate significant cost savings in metallurgical applications.
+In steelmaking, for instance, calcium carbide plays an important role as a modifier to the slag or hot metal desulfurized to increase the efficiency of the desulfurization process and meet the need for low-sulfur steels in specialty applications and modern continuous casting operations.

-Key players operating in the calcium carbide market include MCB Industries, Denka, Praxair Technology (Linde plc), Aldon, Erdos Xinhua Silicon Metal Industries, APH Regency Power, SA Calcium Carbide, AlzChem, DCM Shriram (Sumant Investments Pvt Ltd), and others.
-These companies are focused on various strategies such as expansions and mergers & acquisitions to develop a strong footprint across the global market.
+The calcium carbide market key players include MCB Industries, Denka, Praxair Technology (Linde plc), Aldon, Erdos Xinhua Silicon Metal Industries, APH Regency Power, SA Calcium Carbide, AlzChem, and others.
+These companies are focused on strategies such as expansions and, mergers & acquisitions to develop a strong footprint across the global market.